Thursday, October 21, 2010

 A shared gift with a friend

-He's going through some soul s
+He's going through some soul searching and path-discerning,

 so I'm holding his heart now as ever.